hannankhan888/Estimation-of-Daily-Bicycle-Traffic-Using-Machine-and-Deep-Learning-Techniques/README.md

 complex modeling.
 Recent advancement of smartphone-based location data that collect and process large amounts of daily bicycle activities makes the use of machine learning techniques for bicycle volume estimations possible and promising.
-This study develops seven modeling techniques ranging from advanced techniques such as Deep Neural Network (DNN), Shallow Neural Network (SNN), Random Forest (RF), XGBoost, to conventional and simpler approaches such as Decision Tree (DT), Negative Binomial (NB), and Multiple Linear Regression to estimate the Daily Bicycle
+This study develops seven modeling techniques ranging from advanced techniques such as Convolutional Neural Network (CNN), Deep Neural Network (DNN), Shallow Neural Network (SNN), Random Forest (RF), XGBoost, to conventional and simpler approaches such as Decision Tree (DT), Negative Binomial (NB), and Multiple Linear Regression to estimate the Daily Bicycle